Asia, Mongolia, Travel

 MEALTIME GER ETIQUETTE

-If you are offered or offering something, you should do so with your right hand.
+If you are offered or offering something, you should accept it with your right hand (the left hand in many Asian countries is used for bathroom-related activities!).
 Use your left hand only to support your elbow if the food is heavy.

 Always cut food towards your body, not away, and pass knives by offering the handle.